 My overriding motivation is the one that originally attracted me to HR – namely, helping people to have a better experience at work.
 But as I have specialised in recent years in the field of diversity, my motivation has broadened into something around using my privileged position to be able to give voice to those who do not have the privileges that I enjoy.
 Diversity and equality are not the same – and inclusion is a distant cousin to those two.
 So my motivation is to try and bring the three closer together.

-What advice would you give someone considering a career in diversity and inclusion?
+What advice would you give someone considering a career in inclusion and diversity?